oblivia-simplex/Narrativity/2_AAA_Editorial.md

 cryptonym-constitutes an attempt at exorcism, an attempt, that is, to relieve the unconscious by placing the effects of the phantom in the social realm.
-...The phantom\'s periodic and compulsive return lies beyond the scope of symptom formation in the sense of a return of the repressed;
+...The phantom's periodic and compulsive return lies beyond the scope of symptom formation in the sense of a return of the repressed;
-it works like a ventriloquist, like a stranger within the subject\'s own mental topography.
+it works like a ventriloquist, like a stranger within the subject's own mental topography.
 The imaginings issuing from the presence of a stranger have nothing to do with fantasy strictly speaking.
 They neither preserve a topgraphical status quo nor announce a shift in